Peer-Reviewed History & Criticism

 American Literature, vol. 97, no. 4 (December 2025)

-This article excavates a corpus of experimental asexual writing that emerged against the backdrop of sexuality’s compulsorization and the rise of consumer desire.
-This genre, which I call “spinster regionalism,” critiqued the period’s literary obsession with sexuality insofar as it subserved the expansion of consumer desire and consumer capitalism in America and abroad.
-I draw insights from this early moment of asexual aesthetics to contemporary theories of (a)sexuality and its relationship to queer politics.
+This article excavates a corpus of experimental asexual writing that emerged against the backdrop of the rise of consumer desire.
+This genre, which I call “spinster regionalism,” critiqued the period’s literary obsession with sexuality insofar as it subserved the expansion of consumer capitalism, in America and abroad.
+I draw insights from this early moment of asexual aesthetics to contemporary theories of (a)sexuality and its complicated relationship to queer politics and theory.

 Odd Women, New Women, and the Problem of Erotic Indifference in Late-Victorian Feminism